tornadocash/tornado-relayer/README.md

 ## New relayer architecture

-1. TreeWatcher module keeps track of Account Tree changes and automatically caches the actual state in Redis
+1. TreeWatcher module keeps track of Account Tree changes and automatically caches the actual state in Redis and emits `treeUpdate` event to redis pub/sub channel
-2. Server module is Express.js instance to accepts http requests
+2. Server module is Express.js instance that accepts http requests
 3. Controller contains handlers for the Server endpoints.
-It validates input data and put a Job to Queue
+It validates input data and adds a Job to Queue.
 4. Queue module is used by Controller to put and get Job from queue (bull wrapper)
 5. Status module contains handler to get a Job status.
 It's used by UI for pull updates
 6. Validate contains validation logic for all endpoints